Bosnian Americans: Politics

-The early Bosnian American community were generally inactive in domestic American politics.
+The early Bosnian-American community were generally inactive in domestic American politics.
 In the 2010s, Bosnian Americans became more active in politics and activism.
 In recent local and national elections, Bosnian Americans have mainly backed the Democratic Party due to the party's outreach efforts towards the community, support for Bosnia and Herzegovina, and support for religious and racial diversity.
 In the 2016 presidential election, the majority of Bosnian Americans expressed support for Hillary Clinton and disapproval of Donald Trump due to his anti-Muslim rhetoric, anti-immigration views, and his popularity with Serbian nationalists.

-Issues
+Impact of U.S. Anti-Muslim Prejudice on Bosnian Americans

 Initially, Bosnian refugees in America faced many issues like adjusting to American life, struggling mental health, and access to quality healthcare.
 While Bosnian Americans still face significant social issues, the community is considered to be proactive and have positively impacted their local communities via economic contributions, charity, and outreach.

-While Muslim Bosnian Americans may not directly encounter Islamophobia due to their European appearance as non-Muslim Americans often associate Islam with darker-skinned people, they are often still negatively affected by anti-Muslim prejudice, especially if they wear a hijab or mention their religious identity.
+While Muslim Bosnian Americans may not directly encounter Islamophobia due to their European appearance, as non-Muslim Americans often associate Islam with darker-skinned people, they are still often negatively affected by anti-Muslim prejudice, especially if they wear a hijab or mention their religious identity.